Updated Jun 18, 2026§ For Pets

 Buy Tractive CAT Mini If Your Cat Is an Urban Explorer

 City and suburban cats get the most from Tractive.
-Tractive’s support documentation states that the heatmap feature requires at least 7 days of data to generate accurate territory maps, though in our testing we saw useful patterns emerge after about 5 days.
+Tractive’s support documentation states that the heatmap feature requires at least 7 days of data to generate accurate territory maps.
 The app’s heatmap feature shows exactly which gardens, alleys, and rooftops your cat visits most.

 The Wellness Score watches behavioral patterns over weeks, so you’ll know if your cat suddenly stops visiting a favorite spot.
 If you want location tracking and health monitoring in one device, Tractive is the more complete package.